-- 7) Add a dual-flop synchronizer to the pulse signal and make any other necessary changes to the code. - 8) Simulate using the provided testbench until there are no errors (you may have introduced some). - 9) Repeat 2-5 to verify that your dual-flop synchronizer has fixed any metastability problems.
+- 7) Add a dual-flop synchronizer to the pulse signal and make any other necessary changes to the code. - 8) Simulate using the provided testbench until there are no errors (you may have introduced some). - 9) Update your IP in Vivado and repeat 5-6 to verify that your dual-flop synchronizer has fixed any metastability problems.